 Scope of protection

-The holder of a Benelux design has the exclusive right to its use, i.e. he has the right to forbid third parties from using for commercial purposes (or to manufacture, sell, import, export, display or to hold for one of these uses) a product incorporating a design which is similar or identical to his own.
-It is a “right to forbid.”
+The holder of a Benelux design has the exclusive right to use it, i.e. he has the right to prevent third parties from using a product that incorporates a design that is identical or similar to his for commercial purposes (in other words manufacturing, selling, importing, exporting, exhibiting or possessing for one of these purposes).
+It is in essence a right to prohibit.

-A design right also allows its holder to forbid or cancel a later request for an identical design by a third party.
+The right to a design also allows its holder to prevent or cancel the subsequent filing of an identical design by a third party.

-The design may be transferred (for example, sold) by its holder to a third party which becomes the new holder.
-In Belgium, inter vivo transfers must occur in writing.
-For the transfer to be enforceable against third parties, an extract of the transfer act must be registered with the Benelux Office for Intellectual Property (OBPI).
+The design may be transferred (for example, sold) by its holder to a third party, who will become the new holder.
+Inter vivos transfers must take place in writing, and must apply throughout the territory of the Benelux.
+In order for the transfer to be enforceable against third parties, an extract from the deed recording it must be registered with the Benelux Office for Intellectual Property (BOIP).

-The design may also be licensed.
-Licensing is like leasing a design.
-It must not necessarily be in writing, but must also be registered in order to be enforceable against third parties.
+The design may also be licenced.
+The licence is, in a way, the lease of the design.
+It does not necessarily have to take place in writing, but must also be registered, if it is to be enforceable against third parties.